 Step one, don’t dictate those workflows from the top down.
 It should be a collaborative effort between management and employees.

 For example, if you happen to work as a senior or executive producer in the media industry — and have for a long time — chances are you no longer know the intricacies of editing.
-Specifically, you’re probably not going to be fluent in the software modern editors are using to cut footage, apply special effects, etc. That’s not necessarily relevant for executive producers because their jobs are predicated upon a strong knack for which stories to pursue, assigning the right staff to pursue it, followed by providing solid direction to the editors once those editors have the story in the edit bay.
+Specifically, you’re probably not going to be fluent in the software modern editors use to cut footage, apply special effects, etc. That’s not necessarily relevant for executive producers because their jobs are predicated upon a keen knack for which stories to pursue, assigning the right staff to pursue it, followed by providing solid direction to the editors once those editors have the story edit bay.

-But, it wouldn’t be right for the EP to dictate the end-to-end workflow for producing a story from raw video — the EP doesn’t know everything required from the editor’s perspective to make it so, like which video codecs make sense for a given project, how to log and organize the raw footage efficiently and effectively, how to divide labor between editors, associate editors, etc.
+But, it wouldn’t be right for the EP to dictate the end-to-end workflow for producing a story from the raw video.
+The EP doesn’t know everything required from the editor’s perspective to make it so, like which video codecs make sense for a given project, log and organize the raw footage efficiently and effectively, and divide labor between editors, associate editors, etc.

-When establishing the workflows for such a repeated process, management and their teams have to work together to develop and implement the most efficient, effective and fair protocols possible.
-This ensures buy in from workers and transparency for management.
+When establishing the workflows for such a repeated process, management and their teams have to work together to develop and implement the most efficient, effective, and fair protocols possible.
+This ensures you buy-in from workers and transparency for management.